 Another common parenting mistake?
-Focusing on who started it or made the worse offense.
+Focusing on who started it or who made the worse offense.

 It doesn’t matter who started it.
-None of your kids are ‘victim’ or ‘perpetrator’ in sibling rivalry.
+Neither of your kids are the “victim” or “perpetrator” in sibling rivalry.
 Both have valid reasons to address.
-A child who instigates conflict may need help with waiting for his turn.
-Or he’s struggling with friends at school and is lashing out at home.

 Separate your kids if needed.

-Your kids will want to hit each other in the faces.
-Or cry and cry with no end in sight.
-In cases like these, separate them so they don’t hurt each other and have a much-needed cool-down time.
+Your kids will want to hit each other in the faces, or cry and cry with no end in sight.
+In cases like these, separate them so they avoid hurting each other.
+They’ll also have a much-needed cool-down time apart.

-Encourage, don’t force, your kids to say sorry and make amends.
+Encourage, don’t force, your kids to say sorry.

-But don’t force them to say sorry.
+However, don’t force them to say sorry.
 You’ll get a lazy or even sarcastic apology with no genuine intent.
+Your child might even throw a tantrum because he doesn’t feel compelled to apologize.
 Worse, they’ll be less likely to say it on their own in the future.

-Nothing zaps your day more than siblings fighting.
-Now you have the tools to help them get along.
+Nothing zaps our days more than siblings fighting, but at least now we have the tools to help them get along.

-Listen to their emotions and empathize with all children.
-Teach them how to express frustration.
-Show them how to resolve conflicts through negotiation, turn-taking and playing as a team.
+Listen to their emotions and empathize with all children, regardless of who instigated the conflict.
+Teach them how to express frustration and resolve conflicts through negotiation, turn-taking and playing as a team.
 And do as much as you can to prevent sibling rivalry to begin with.

-All sibling relationships will have conflict.
-We can do our best to teach them how to resolve them peacefully.
+All sibling relationships will have conflict, but we can do our best to teach our kids how to resolve them peacefully.